 of having your baby early, amniocentesis may be done during the third trimester

-breathe without help if delivered early.
+breathe without help if born early.

-Amniocentesis may also be
+This test may also be

 Health Tools help you make wise health decisions or take action to improve your health.

-may be done during your second trimester of pregnancy
+may be done during your second trimester

 to find certain birth defects.

 You may choose to have this test because:

 Amniocentesis can tell the sex of your baby.
 This is